Herniated Discs and Spinal Nerve Pressure

 Causes

-In New York, herniated disc surgery is most commonly performed on a wide age range of adults and frequently caused by age-related wear and tear or acute spinal injuries.
+Herniated disc surgery is most commonly performed on a wide age range of adults and frequently caused by age-related wear and tear or acute spinal injuries.
 Spinal discs can naturally dry out with age, losing resiliency and strength.
 This can make them more likely to tear or rupture.
+Additional factors that can increase the risk for disc herniation include:

 • Excessive force to the spine i.e., falling or collision injuries